LLNL/scr/doc/rst/users/overview.rst

 This directory is expected to be stored in node-local storage.
 SCR writes multiple, small files in the control directory, and it may access these files frequently.
-It is best to configure this directory to be stored in a node-local RAM disk.
+It is best to configure this directory to be in node-local RAM disk.

 To construct the full path of the control directory, SCR incorporates a control base directory name along with